-South Oxfordshire District Council and Vale of White Horse District Council share a joint Senior Management Team.
-The employees detailed below therefore work across the two authorities and the costs are shared with South Oxfordshire DC contributing 53 per cent and Vale of White Horse DC contributing 47 per cent towards the costs.
-The three senior officers shown in table 17a are employed by South Oxfordshire DC.
+Vale of White Horse District Council and South Oxfordshire District Council share a joint Senior Management Team.
+The employees detailed below therefore work across the two authorities, the costs are shared with South Oxfordshire DC contributing 50 percent and Vale of White Horse DC contributing 50 percent towards the costs.
+All senior officers are employed by South Oxfordshire DC.